UniversityOfPlymouthComputing/SoftwareEngineering/docs/level4/variables_and_arithmetic.md

 > A bit of mathematics
 >
 > As far as the microprocessor is concerned, you cannot divide a number by zero and expect to get a numerical result.
 In the case of 50 / 0, the result would be *infinity*.
+Infinity is not a numerical result (more on this later).

 In step 4 above, you will have witnessed a **run-time crash**.
-Dividing an integer by zero causes the CPU to detect an error condition, and your program is informed as it occurs.
+Dividing an integer by zero causes the CPU to detect an error condition, and your program is terminated as it occurs.

 > The say that an error has been **thrown**

-Now

-When we wrote `age = age / 0;` in the code, surely this was obvious?
+When we wrote `age = age / 0` in the code, surely this was obvious?
 Well, actually it was spotted.
 If you looked at the compiler output you would have seen the following warning:

 ```
 101-Variables\109-Variables.cpp(34): warning C4723: potential divide by 0